 Looking to start a home business with your Cricut machine or other home vinyl cutter?
 Not so fast!
 While there are lots of free SVG files out there – what you really need are free SVG files for commercial use!

-Using just any image you find lying around you could be in some legal hot water real quick.
-And, while you may think that big name brands don’t care about the little guys, that’s not true.
-Especially for big name companies like Harley Davidson and Disney who are very protective of their personal brands.
+Using just any image you find lying around you could be in some legal hot water quickly.
+And, while you may think that big-name brands don’t care about the little guys, that’s not true.
+Especially for big-name companies like Harley-Davidson and Disney who are very protective of their personal brands.

 The Design Hippo

 Design Hippo releases tons of great free SVG cut files for people to use, and they also offer licenses for small business!
 You are allowed, as per their license terms, to make and sell up to 200 items using the designs.